Fox Family Stories

 The 1902 city directory

-The house number was not just a clerk's guess.
-The Boston directory for 1902 puts a real man at that address.
+The house number was not a clerk's guess.
+The 1902 Boston directory puts a real man at that address.

 Lisitzky Hyman, teacher, h.
 74 Brighton

-There he is in print: Hyman Lisitzky, a teacher, his home at 74 Brighton Street.
+The directory lists Hyman Lisitzky, a teacher, at 74 Brighton Street.

-What the paper trail was not telling me was how this Lebow family connected to ours.
-For that, I turned to the DNA to answer more questions.
+The paper trail could not tell me how this Lebow family connected to ours.
+So I turned to the DNA.

 First, were the Lisitzky and Lebow families actually related to each other by blood, or just friends or associates?
-A tested descendant of the Lisitzky line and a tested descendant of the Lebow line share 103 centimorgans of DNA, which is very high even for endogamous Ashkenazi Jews from the same town.
+A tested descendant of the Lisitzky line and a tested descendant of the Lebow line share 103 centimorgans of DNA.
+A centimorgan is the unit used to measure how much DNA two people share, and 103 is a lot, even for Ashkenazi Jews from the same town, where generations of marrying inside a small community leave almost everyone sharing a little.
 The two families were definitely closely related.

 The Next Line